learning-unlimited/ESP-Website/docs/admin/registration_confirmation_receipt.rst

 Registration receipts are seen by students in three instances:

-* When they click 'Confirm' on the student registration page for the first time, they are e-mailed a receipt.
+* When they click 'Confirm' on the student registration page for the first time, they are emailed a receipt.

 * When they click 'Confirm' on the student registration page, they are presented with a printable confirmation receipt in their browser.